Understanding the LLM Context Window: Limits, Possibilities, and Performance

 The development of models with context windows in the millions, as seen in research related to 1 million context window LLMs and 10 million context window LLMs, signifies steady progress toward this ambitious objective.
 This pushes the boundaries of what an LLM context window can achieve.

-Implications for AI Agents and Memory
+Implications for AI Agents and Memory Systems

 The expansion of context windows has direct implications for the development of more capable AI agents.
 Agents that can maintain a richer, longer-term understanding of their environment and past interactions will be significantly more effective.